fleetdm/fleet/docs/Contributing/API-for-contributors.md

 This document includes the Fleet API routes that are helpful when developing or contributing to Fleet.

-Unlike the [Fleet REST API documentation](../Using-Fleet/REST-API.md), only the Fleet UI, and fleetctl clients use the API routes in this document:
+Unlike the [Fleet REST API documentation](../Using-Fleet/REST-API.md), only the Fleet UI, Fleet Desktop and `fleetctl` clients use the API routes in this document:

 - [Get queries spec](#get-queries-spec)
 - [Get query spec](#get-query-spec)